 Whether you’re running a website for your business or your own personal blog, content creation involves careful planning.
 To strike into this terrain without putting in time and research is against a marketer’s code of conduct.

-Don’t put your brand or business in jeopardy or lose out on an opportunity by making mistakes with your content strategy.
+Don’t put your brand or business in jeopardy or lose out on an opportunity by making mistakes with your content marketing strategy.
 Learn what problems to watch out for and how to avoid them.
 In the end, your audience will praise rather than condemn your content.

 7 Sins of Content Marketing